cloudfoundry/cli/doc/installation-instructions/installation-instructions-v7.md

 ### Downloading the latest V7 CF CLI

+**DEPRECATED**: The v7 CF CLI is no longer maintained or released.
+Please consider upgrading to v8 or later versions.
+This documentation is kept for historical reference only.

 **Important Note**: The v7 CF CLI is now GA and the binary has been renamed from `cf7` to `cf`.
 If you're already using the v7 CLI in parallel to the v6 CLI, you may need to change your workflow to accomodate the binary name change.
 See the [Version Switching](#version-switching) section for instructions.
 For more information and general status on the v7 CLI, please check [releases](https://github.com/cloudfoundry/cli/releases).

 #### Compatibility